DPP to go for individual officers as she takes swipe at security organs over torture - Nile Post

 In her statement, the Director of Public Prosecutions said she would go for individual officers who are accused of torturing suspects.

-Justice Abodo said she would order investigation into every torture allegation brought to her office’s attention and later prosecute the culprits.
+Justice Abodo said she would order an investigation into every torture allegation brought to her office’s attention and later prosecute the culprits.

 “The office of the DPP shall prosecute suspected perpetrators of torture and other forms of cruel inhumane and degrading treatment against whom there is sufficient evidence,” she said.

-The DPP asked police, Internal Security organization and External Security Organisation to phase out the use of torture as an interrogation method during their work.
+The DPP asked police, Internal Security organization, and External Security Organisation to phase out the use of torture as an interrogation method during their work.

-Ugandan security agencies have for long been accused of torturing suspects during and after arrest.
+Ugandan security agencies have for long been accused of torturing suspects during and after the arrest.

 Background